-- Tud Stone, stucco or brick (sor Arched doorways; Tall, vertical proportions. rior material; hipped roofs and cross-gables; netimes with decorative patterns); 18.130.060 - HDC 4-Capital Mall A. REQUIR EMENT: A. Pedestrian Streets - 4th Avenue West and Kenyon Street.
-(Pedestrian Complies Conflicts N/A Street Requirement does not apply to existing mall vehicular circulation.)
-1. Building Frontages.
+Tudo Vertical wind Minimal deta or design may Steeply pitch Stone, stucco Arched door Tall, vertical ontal lines. may include: lapboard exter dows; ailing. include: led gabled or h o or brick (son ways; proportions. nipped roofs and cross-gables; netimes with decorative patterns); apital Mall UIRE CMENT: Conflicts N/A A. Pedestrian Streets - 4th Avenue West and Kenyon Street.
+(Pedestrian Street Requirement does not apply to existing mall vehicular circulation.)
+Building Frontages.
 Buildings are required to front the sidewalk and be a minimum of 20 feet in height.
 The building facades shall convey an urban character and include significant retail office storefronts at the ground level.
 (Building frontage requirement does not apply to below grade structures.)
 No less than 60% of the street-level building facade, between 2 feet and 8 feet above grade, shall be transparent storefront.
 Mixed-Use development, including residential and office uses, is encouraged on upper levels.
 Variations from the setback are allowed in order to encourage unique storefront building design features, and to create plazas.
 Canopies, arcades and/or colonnades shall be provided as overhead weather protection.
-2. Interim Surface Parking Allowance.
-Interim surface parking is allowed along 4th Avenue W and Kenyon Street as long as minimum 20 foot sidewalk / landscape area (see required sidewalks below) is provided.
-The area within 60 feet of the sidewalk/landscape link should be planned for future infill development.
+Interim Surface Parking Allowance.
+Interim surface parking is allowed along 4th Avenue W and Kenyon Street as long as minimum 20 foot sidewalk / landscape area (see required sidewalk/landscape link should be planned for future infill development.
 The planning of this area shall be reviewed by the Design Review Board for consistency with Pedestrian Street requirements, other design standards and street slope conditions along 4th Avenue W. and Kenyon Street.
-3. Required Sidewalks.
+Required Sidewalks.
 15 foot sidewalk with street trees when building faces street; (Staff note: Current major commercial collector street standards include a10 foot sidewalk.
 Urban designers suggest that a wider sidewalk is necessary where a retail/commercial storefront is combined with a canopy and street tree.)
 20 foot linkage when parking lot faces the street.
 The linkage will include a 10 foot sidewalk and a 10 foot landscaped planter.
 See street cross section illustrations.
 (This allows for development of full street improvements when